-Standard Amenities -- A major element in upgrading low-cost hotels is squeezing bathrooms into guest rooms in the city's canal houses and older buildings.
+A major hurdle in upgrading low-cost hotels is squeezing bathrooms into guest rooms in the city's canal houses and older buildings.
 The term bathroom, by the way, is used whether the facilities include a tub, tub/shower combination, shower stall, or even one of those silly shower/toilets in the same space that inevitably results in lots of soggy toilet paper.
 If having a full bathroom is important to you, verify in advance that all you need is included.

 Dutch TV channels air American and British programs in English with Dutch subtitles.
 Cable TV offers CNN International, BBC World News, MTV, Sky, and others.
 If you're traveling with kids, be warned that some Dutch, German, and Luxembourg stations broadcast soft (and some not-so-soft) porno shows late at night.

-Rates -- Many moderately priced and budget hotels now copy expensive hotels by varying their rates from day to day for both online and phone reservations, according to the level of demand, and whether it's an advance-purchase or a last-minute reservation.
-A particular hotel reviewed in this guide might be categorized as "Expensive" or "Very Expensive" even when its lowest possible rate would fit into the "Moderate" or even "Budget" range.
+Rates -- Hotels vary their rates from day to day according to the level of demand, and whether it's an advance-purchase or a last-minute reservation.
+A particular hotel reviewed on this site might be categorized as "Expensive" even when its lowest possible rate would fit into the "Moderate" or even "Budget" range.
 If you manage to secure a room at that rate, rejoice in your luck or acumen, but be aware that plenty of your fellow guests will be paying at the higher end of the range.

 Taxes -- Value-added tax (BTW) of 6% and service are included in hotel bills.
 In addition, a 5% city tax applies to rooms at all Amsterdam hotels.
 Most hotels add this tax separately to the room rate; others include it in the rate.
 Be sure to check this when reserving.